 The bosses are trying to run it.

-You know, it's a ribbed party.
+You know, it's a rigged party.

-It's a whole rigged uh situation.
+It's a whole rigged situation.

-The bosses like in Arizona, the bosses I win Arizona in a landslide.
+The bosses, like in Arizona, the bosses, I win Arizona in a landslide.

 I beat Cruz so badly, it's almost ridiculous.